Multiple Reachability in Linear Dynamical Systems

 where $x_1,\ldots, x_n$ are first-order variables ranging over $\rel$, and $P\in\intg[x_1,\ldots,x_n]$ is a polynomial with integer coefficients.
 Atomic propositions can be combined with Boolean connectives, and we can also quantify over the set of real numbers.
 This logic admits effective quantifier elimination via Tarski's algorithm~\cite{tarski1951decision}.
 This means that given a formula:

-there is an equivalent formula $\Gamma(x_1,\ldots,x_n)$ that can be effectively computed.
-In particular, given a sentence (\ie a formula with no free variables), Tarski's procedure can be used to decide whether the sentence is true for real numbers.
+there is an equivalent quantifier-free formula $\Gamma(x_1,\ldots,x_n)$ that can be effectively computed.
+In particular, given a sentence (\ie a formula with no free variables), Tarski's procedure can be used to decide whether the sentence is true over $\mathbb R$.

 Subsets $\sset S\subseteq\rel^d$ that can be expressed using formulas in the logic described above, that is